-Specifies the next sort key via a table column name, or a field in a self-describing file, or a Defined field.
-See "Key Command [K]" on page 120 for sort keys specified by explicit byte position.
+Specifies the next sort key via an Eloquence field, a table column name, or a field in a self-describing file, or a Defined field.
+See "Key Command [K]" on page 125 for sort keys specified by explicit byte position.
 Up to 20 Sort and Key commands can be specified per extract task.
 The first key entered is the major sort key.